 Using the widget, you will discover your closest competitors.
 You analyze everything about their backlink profile, lookup their referring domains, find their top partnerships, indexed pages for their most attractive content, and anchors to identify the most popular topics associated with their links.

 If your website offers similar products or services as your competition, you could inquire about reaching a similar partnership through an outreach campaign.

 If you’re working on a newer website that doesn’t have a lot of links yet, simply enter another website from your industry into the search bar.
 Then, take the list of their top competitors and look for all of the backlinks in your niche that you can go after.

 Using the table, it’s easy to check out the content on your competitor’s website that attracted the most backlinks.
 This will help if you need ideas for your link building campaign or simply to build out your website to cover more topics.
 Having a high number of backlinks means that the content is valuable and trusted among Internet users and other websites, so this is the type of content you should plan to have on your website.

-If you already have a Backlink Audit set up for this domain, you will be able to see your basic Backlink Audit data and go directly to your Project.
+If you already have a Backlink Audit set up for this domain, you will be able to see your Backlink Audit’s overall toxicity score and go directly to your Project from the dropdown.